cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Example CAB Baseline RSA HTTPS X.509 Certificate

-The tools.ietf.org HTTPS server replies with a certificate chain/bag with 4 certificates.
+The tools.ietf.org HTTPS server replies with a certificate message with 4 certificates.
 The DER encoding of the first certificate is 1647 bytes.

 ~~~~~~~~~~~
 30 82 06 6b 30 82 05 53 a0 03 02 01 02 02 09 00 a6 a5 5c 87 0e 39 b4